Miriam Schapiro: Early life and education

-Schapiro was born in Toronto, Ontario, Canada.
-She was the only child of Russian Jewish parents.
-Her Russian immigrant grandfather invented the first movable doll's eye in the United States and manufactured "Teddy Bears."
+Schapiro was born in Toronto, Ontario, Canada, the only child of Russian Jewish parents.
+Her Russian immigrant grandfather invented the first movable doll's eye in the United States and manufactured "Teddy Bears".
 Schapiro later included dolls in her work, as paper cutouts and as photo reproductions of images from magazines, and in her statement accompanying an exhibition of her work at the Flomenhaft Gallery, she remarked that "In our country we don't feel about dolls as Europeans, Africans or Asians do," providing an anecdote that nuns at a Japanese temple explained their reason for being there was to care for the souls of the dolls.
 Her father, Theodore Schapiro, was an artist and an intellectual who was studying at the Beaux-Arts Institute of Design, in New York, when Schapiro was born.
 He was an industrial design artist who fostered her desire to be an artist and served as her role model and mentor.
-Her mother, Fannie Cohen,a homemaker and a Zionist, encouraged Schapiro to take up a career in the arts.
+Her mother, Fannie Cohen, a homemaker, encouraged Schapiro to take up a career in the arts.
 At age six, Schapiro began drawing.

-As a teenager, Schapiro was taught by Victor d’ Amico, her first modernist teacher at the Museum of Modern Art.
+As a teenager, Schapiro was taught by Victor d’Amico, her first modernist teacher at the Museum of Modern Art.
 In the evenings she joined WPA classes for adults to study drawing from the nude model.
 In 1943, Schapiro entered Hunter College in New York City, but eventually transferred to the University of Iowa.
 At the University of Iowa, Schapiro studied painting with Stuart Edie and James Lechay.
 She studied printmaking under Mauricio Lasansky and was his personal assistant, which then led her to help form the Iowa Print Group.
-Lasanky taught his students to use several different printing techniques in their work and to study the masters' work in order to find solutions to technical problems.
+Lasansky taught his students to use several different printing techniques in their work and to study the masters' work in order to find solutions to technical problems.

 At the State University of Iowa she met the artist Paul Brach, whom she married in 1946.
 After Brach and Schapiro graduated in 1949, Brach received a job in the University of Missouri as a painting instructor.
 Schapiro did not receive a position, and was very unhappy during their time there.
 By 1951 they moved to New York City and befriended many of the Abstract expressionist artists of the New York School, including Joan Mitchell, Larry Rivers, Knox Martin and Michael Goldberg.
 Schapiro and Brach lived in New York City during the 1950s and 1960s.
 Miriam and Paul had a son, Peter Brach, in 1955.
 Before and after the birth of her son Peter, Schapiro struggled with her identity and place as an artist.
-Miriam's Schapiro's successive studios, after this period of crisis, became both environments for and reflections of the changes in her life and art.
+Miriam Schapiro's successive studios, after this period of crisis, became both environments for and reflections of the changes in her life and art.

-She died on June 20, 2015 in Hampton Bays, New York, aged 91.
+She died on June 20, 2015, in Hampton Bays, New York, aged 91.